odoo/documentation/sales/overview/main_concepts/introduction.rst

 Transcript
 ==========

-As a sales manager, closing opportunities with Odoo Sales is really simple.
+As a sales manager, closing opportunities with Twenty20 Sales is really simple.

 I selected a predefined quotation for a new product line offer.